votingworks/arlo/README.md

 ### Troubleshooting

 * `psychopg2` has known issues depending on your install (see, e.g., [here](https://github.com/psycopg/psycopg2/issues/674)).
 If you run into issues, switch `psychopg2` to `psychopg2-binary` in the Pipfile
-* `pipenv --install` can hang attempting to get [a lock on the packages it's installing](https://github.com/pypa/pipenv/issues/3827).
-To get around this, add the `--skip-lock` flag in the Makefile (the first line should be `pipenv --install --skip-lock`).
+* `pipenv install` can hang attempting to get [a lock on the packages it's installing](https://github.com/pypa/pipenv/issues/3827).
+To get around this, add the `--skip-lock` flag in the Makefile (the first line should be `pipenv install --skip-lock`).